ibm-cloud-docs/cephaas/sds-cli-reference.md

 `Config` Command can be used for controlling or viewing persistent configuration of global options.

-To control or view persistant configurations, run `ibmcloud sds config` command along with the global options to list, set, and unset the config values.
+To control or view persistent configurations, run `ibmcloud sds config` command along with the global options to list, set, and unset the config values.

 You can set the `url` variable such that you do not need to use the `--url` flag when using with the `sds` command.